Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 Try not to do this (because it creates avoidable disputes later):

-Don’t apologise in a way that sounds like accepting blame (you can still be polite and human).
+Don’t apologise in a way that sounds like accepting blame.
+You can still check people are okay and be polite without making statements about fault.

-Don’t agree to “sort it privately” until you’ve gathered the basics properly.
+Don’t agree to “sort it privately” until you have gathered the basics properly and understand what damage, recovery, repair or injury issues may be involved.

 A man and woman looking at the scene of a car accident.